marinoaldi/auth0-javascript-oidc-sso-sample/server-api/README.md

 * An unprotected endpoint which returns a message on success.
 Does not require a valid JWT access token.

 **GET** /api/private
 * A protected endpoint which returns a message on success.
+Requires a valid JWT access token.

+**GET** /api/private/admin
+* A protected endpoint which returns a message on success.
 Requires a valid JWT access token with a `scope` of `read:messages`.